MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 In all of these scenarios, the download is interrupted when internet connection is lost and the apps don't fully download.
 This is why the list of apps appear blank.

-To work around this issue, don’t disconnect from internet and let the app list fully download before disconnecting from the internet.
+To work around this issue, don’t disconnect from the internet and let the app list fully download before disconnecting from the internet.